Advice > Consulting

 • Deloitte S&O + Monitor

 This should give you an idea of the biggest players in the consulting industry.
 If you'd like to learn more about the firms above, you can read our article on the top consulting firms in the world.
-And you can learn more about how Big 4 firms compare to MBB firms in our MBB vs. Big 4 article.
+And you can learn more about how Big 4 firms compare to MBB firms in our MBB vs. Big 4 comparison.

 We can help you get a job in consulting